A Coherent View on Entropy: Introduction

-On the other hand, Shannon proposed a quantity $H$, {\it informational entropy},
+On the other hand, Shannon proposed a quantity $H$, informational entropy,

 to measure randomness of an entity \cite{Sha48}.
 Here $p_i$ denotes the probability that the entity will be the $i$-th.
-Note that informational entropy $H$ is a subjectively defined quantity.
-That is, the probability or information should be someone's.
-We denote the `someone' by an `observer'.
+It should be emphasized that informational entropy $H$ is a subjectively defined quantity.
+When we talk about probability, we tacitly assume ``someone" for whom the probability is defined.
+In order that probability be meaningful, we should clarify whose probability it is.

-{\bf Proposition 1}: {\it $H$ cannot be determined without an observer for whom the probability $p_i$'s are given, and is meaningless.}
+{\bf Proposition 1}: {\it Informational entropy $H$ is meaningless without an observer for whom the probability $p_i$'s are defined.}